Review and Reply to Annotations on Android

 With annotation replies, users are able to have written discussions directly inside a document.
-As of PSPDFKit 4.5 for Android, PSPDFKit provides convenient APIs for accessing replies in a document, as well as user interface components for viewing and editing replies.
+As of PSPDFKit 4.5 for Android, PSPDFKit provides convenient APIs for accessing replies in a document, as well as user interface (UI) components for viewing and editing replies.

 Annotations may also have author-specific states associated with them.
 This allows users to review a proposed change to, for example, say whether they agree or disagree with the change.

 PSPDFKit has built-in support to let users view, search, and add replies and reviews.
-There is also a model-level API for programmatic access so that you can build custom features.
+There’s also a model-level API for programmatic access so that you can build custom features.
 PSPDFKit implements annotation replies and state conforming to the PDF specification and is fully compatible with the same features in Adobe Acrobat Reader.

 This is the terminology we use:

-Reply — an annotation with an in-reply-to annotation set.
+Reply — An annotation with an in-reply-to annotation set.

-Text reply — a reply where the author-specific state is unspecified.
+Text reply — A reply where the author-specific state is unspecified.

-State reply or state annotation — a reply where the author-specific state is specified.
+State reply or state annotation — A reply where the author-specific state is specified.

-Review — a state reply where the author-specific state is in the review state model (category).
+Review — A state reply where the author-specific state is in the review state model (category).

-Comments — the list containing an annotation and all of its text replies.
+Comments — The list containing an annotation and all of its text replies.
 This means the first comment displays the

 contentsof the parent annotation.
 This is mostly a user-facing term.